Thomas B. Catron: Early life

-Catron was born near Lexington, Missouri on October 6, 1840, a son of John Catron and Mary (Fletcher) Catron, and was named after Missouri Senator Thomas Hart Benton.
+Catron was born near Lexington, Missouri, on October 6, 1840, a son of John Catron and Mary (Fletcher) Catron, and was named after Missouri Senator Thomas Hart Benton.
+His ancestors emigrated from Germany to Virginia in 1765.
 He was educated in Lexington's public schools and at Masonic College in Lexington.
 He graduated from the University of Missouri in 1860.

 Civil War

 During the American Civil War Catron joined the Confederate States Army, serving in Hiram M. Bledsoe's Battery, a unit of Sterling Price's command.
 Catron took part in the battles of Carthage, Wilson's Creek, Second Lexington, and Pea Ridge.
 By the end of the war Catron was a first lieutenant in command of the 3rd Missouri Battery.
 In the latter stages of the war he served during combat in Tennessee, Alabama, and Mississippi, before surrendering in Mississippi at the end of the war as part of Richard Taylor's command.